adeenasyed/trec-latimes-search-engine/README.md

 # TREC LA Times Search Engine

-This project uses the LA Times portion of TREC volumes 4 and 5 as the document collection for information retrieval.
+This project uses the LA Times portion of TREC (Text REtrieval Conference) volumes 4 and 5 as the document collection for information retrieval.
 You can access it here: https://trec.nist.gov/data/cd45/index.html

 This repo contains: